 As it turns out, there is a tragic truth behind this old legend.
 Where the idea of a man working for the power company came from is anyone’s guess, but Charlie No-Face was actually Raymond Robinson.
-Back in 1919, Raymond and his friends were playing around an electrified trolley bridge and Raymond ended up being electrocuted.
-His nose was burnt off, one of his arms and both of his eyes were scorched, but he did survive.
-Raymond spent the rest of his life keeping to himself, only venturing out for walks at night, but he was friendly and willing to socialize a bit when stopped by friendly passersby.
+Back in 1919, Raymond was playing near an electrical power line and he ended up being electrocuted.
+His nose was burned off, one of his arms and both of his eyes were scorched, but he did survive.
+Raymond spent the rest of his life keeping to himself, only venturing out for walks at night, but he was, by all accounts, a friendly man.

 This terrifying tale has been around for a long time.
 It tells of a family who unknowingly lives with a murderous squatter that’s been hiding out in their attic for weeks or months.
 Things go missing or are moved, they find mysterious items in the trash, perhaps they joke about having a ghost, all before finally being slaughtered in their sleep by the freak living in their walls.
 The reason this story has always been so frightening is because it could easily happen - and it actually has.

-It all began in March of 1922 on a German farm named Hinterkaifeck.
+It all began in March 1922 on a German farm named Hinterkaifeck.
 Andreas Gruber, the owner, started noticing small things missing or out of place.
 His family reported the sound of footsteps and Andreas himself found footprints, but no person.
-By the end of March, the source of those footsteps descended from the attic and brutally murdered Andreas, his wife Cäzilia, their daughter Viktoria Gabriel, her two children (only 2 and 7 years old), and their housekeeper, Maria Baumgartner, all with a mattock (similar to a pickaxe).
-Their bodies weren’t discovered until four days later; all the while, someone had still been caring for the farm animals.
+By the end of March, the source of those footsteps descended from the attic and brutally murdered Andreas, his wife, their adult daughter, Victoria, Victoria's two children, and their housekeeper, Maria Baumgartner, all with a mattock (similar to a pickaxe).
+Their bodies weren’t discovered until four or five days later; all the while, someone had still been caring for the farm animals.
 The identity of the killer remains a mystery to this day.

-The Night Doctors (sometimes called Night Riders or Klan Doctors) stem from African-American folklore, predominantly in Georgia and Alabama.
-Many stories were told by slave owners to keep their slaves fearful of leaving even after they were free to do so.
+The Night Doctors (sometimes called Night Riders or Klan Doctors) stem from African American folklore, predominantly in Georgia and Alabama.
+Many stories were told by slave masters to keep the people they enslaved fearful of leaving even after they were free to do so.

 As if that weren’t bad enough, in 1932, Alabama’s Public Health Service and Tuskegee University launched the Tuskegee Syphilis Study.
 They took 600 African American men; 399 already had syphilis and 201 did not.
 These men were given food and burial insurance and were promised free medical care, but the funding for the study was lost and no one bothered to tell the participants.
 Investigators wanted to observe the progression of the disease, so they kept going and told patients they were being treated for “bad blood.”
 They never told them they had syphilis or that the standard treatment was penicillin, which they did not give them.
 The Tuskegee scientists made the decision to withhold medication from their patients as well as information about their condition.

-These facts, paired with slave owners in white sheets pretending to be ghosts on horseback riding around at night (a tradition later continued by the Klu Klux Klan after the Civil War), gave the African-American community a very real fear of the Night Doctors legend.
+These facts, paired with slave masters in white sheets pretending to be ghosts on horseback riding around at night (a tradition later continued by the Klu Klux Klan after the Civil War), gave the African American community a very real fear of the Night Doctors legend.

 The Alice Killings is a fairly new urban legend circulating in Japan.
 According to the tale, a string of murders happened in Japan between 1999 and 2005.
 The victim’s bodies were mutilated, with limbs torn off, and the name Alice was written somewhere nearby in the victim’s blood.

 Police also found one playing card carefully placed at each gruesome scene.
-The first victim was found in the woods with her body parts impaled on various tree branches.
+The first victim was found in the woods, impaled by tree branches.
 The second victim had his vocal cords torn out.
 The third, a teenage girl, had her skin flayed, her mouth sliced open, her eyes carved out, and a crown sewn to her head.
 The final two victims were twins: the children had been given lethal injections while they slept.

 The truth is, there were no “Alice Killings” in Japan.
 However, just before this legend was born, a real-life serial killer known as the Playing Card Killer was terrorizing Madrid, Spain.
 Police were out in full force back in 2003 trying to find the person responsible for murdering six people and injuring three more - each time leaving a playing card on the bodies.
 Authorities were at a loss; there was no clear connection between the victims and no evident motive.